opennetworkinglab/aether-onramp/README.md

    - Set the "values_file" parameter:
      - Use "hpa-5g-values.yaml" for a stateless 5g core.
      - Use "nohpa-5g-values.yaml" for a stateful 5g core.
-   - The "custom_ran_subnet" parameter if left empty, core will use the subnet of "data_iface" for UPF.
+   - The "ran_subnet" parameter if left empty, core will use the subnet of "data_iface" for UPF.
 2. Add the hosts to the init file.
 3. Run `make ansible`.
 4. In the running Ansible docker terminal, run `make 5gc-install`.
-   - This command installs the k8 cluster using `k8s-install`.
    - It creates networking interfaces for UPF, such as access/core, using `5gc-router-install`.
    - Finally, it installs the 5g core using the values specified in `5gc-core-install`.
      - The installation process may take up to 3 minutes.